Tam Kan

-During the 50s, Tam Kan worked as a foreman of the British North Borneo Company, contributed and witnessed the early development of North Borneo.
-He oversaw many constructions of the early buildings and landmarks of which many still exists in today's Sabah, such as the Standard Chartered Bank building (opposite Suria Sabah) and The Hong Kong and Shanghai Banking Corporation (HSBC) building.
-He established his own company 'Tam Kan Contractors Company' (谭根建设公司) in 1958 in Kota Kinabalu, previously known as Jesselton before independence.
+During the 50s, Tam Kan worked as a foreman at the British North Borneo Company in Sabah, where he contributed and witnessed the early development of North Borneo.
+He oversaw many constructions of the early buildings and landmarks in Sabah, including the Standard Chartered Bank building (opposite Suria Sabah) and The Hong Kong and Shanghai Banking Corporation (HSBC) building, many of which still exists in Sabah today.
+He later established his own company 'Tam Kan Contractors Company' (谭根建设公司) in 1958 in Jesselton, North Borneo, now known as Kota Kinabalu, the capital of Sabah after gaining independence from the British empire.